RuBisCO28/tech_blog/contents/pages/about/index.md

   - Manage the project timeline, release schedule, deliverables, also risk control, data security, GDPR compliance
   - Provide information to enable other teams to effectively prepare for seamless delivery of capacity using systems

-- Technical Support Engineer(April 2017 - April 2018)
+- Technical Support Engineer(April 2017 - December 2019)
   - Support internal systems(CRM, Technical Support Tools)
-  - Handle escalation cases from L1/L2 call center
   - Troubleshoot technical problems with a mix of debugging, system administration, updating documentation
   - Advocate for customer needs and propose new features to PM and developer
+  - Designed and Developed internal application for managing test devices
+  - Designed and Developed backend infrastructure for Trendmicro CTF 2019 competition

 ### My COOL SIDE PROJECTS
 - FinancialEye